trevorhobenshield/QuickLabel/README.md

 <br>

 Final output is shown.
-Directories are created for each class that was found, which match your keywords in `keywords.txt`.
+Directories are created for each class that was found which match your keywords in `keywords.txt`.
 Images are moved into their respective class-labeled directories.

 <br>